Compositional Quantum Field Theory: An axiomatic presentation: Pure quantum Yang-Mills theory in 2 dimensions

 In particular, we obtain the $\star$-algebra structure of a direct sum of matrix algebras.
 We have one matrix algebra per unitary irreducible representation $V$.
 Moreover, $P$ is an orthogonal projector as required.
 It projects in each matrix algebra on a multiple of the identity element $\one_V\defeq \dim V \chi^V$.

 Compared to the work \cite{Oe:2dqym}, there are some important differences.
 In particular, the maps $\gamma_{I,\overline{I}}$ and $\gamma_{C,\overline{C}}$ were implicit in that work.
 Therefore, the maps $\iota_O$ and $\iota_C$ from that work correspond to the maps $\alpha_I$ and $\alpha_C$ here.
 Moreover, the constants $\beta_V$ were taken to be imaginary numbers in that work.
-Here, however, we have from relation~(\ref{eq:amplacc}) and (\ref{eq:tijstar}),
+Here, however, we have from relation~(\ref{eq:amplacc}) of Lemma~\ref{lem:aamplcomp} and from relation~(\ref{eq:tijstar}),

 With Table~\ref{tab:gen2qpym} we then get,

 for any $a\ge 0$.
 Thus, we require the constants $\beta_V$ to be real.